GluuFederation/docs-gluu-server-prod/docs/source/installation-guide/install-kubernetes.md

 - [Passport interactions diagram](#architectural-diagram-of-oxpassport)
 - [Jackrabbit interactions diagram](#working-with-jackrabbit)

-## Requirmentes for accessing docker images and asset
+## Requirements for accessing docker images and assets

 1. Contact sales@gluu.org for credentials to access and pull our docker images.
+Existing customers should have received the credentials already.
+2. Follow the [guide](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#create-a-secret-by-providing-credentials-on-the-command-line) to create a secret in your kubernetes environment holding the docker credentials.
+Make sure you're creating the scope in the same namespace (create the namespace if doesn't exist yet) that will be used in Gluu installation.
-Existing customers should have recieved the credentials already.
-If you are using [`pygluu-kubernetes.pyz`](https://github.com/GluuFederation/cloud-native-edition/releases) the tool that parses values.yaml you can skip the next steps.
+3. If you are using [`pygluu-kubernetes.pyz`](https://github.com/GluuFederation/cloud-native-edition/releases) the tool that parses `values.yaml` you can skip the next steps.
 We recommend using helm manually.
-2. Follow the [guide](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#create-a-secret-by-providing-credentials-on-the-command-line) to create a secret in your kubernetes environment holding the docker credentials.
-3. Inject the secret name in your [`values.yaml`](https://github.com/GluuFederation/cloud-native-edition/blob/4.5/pygluu/kubernetes/templates/helm/gluu/values.yaml) at `image.pullSecrets` for each service.
+4. Inject the secret name in your [`values.yaml`](https://github.com/GluuFederation/cloud-native-edition/blob/4.5/pygluu/kubernetes/templates/helm/gluu/values.yaml) at `image.pullSecrets` for each service.
-   Forexample:
+   For example:
    ```yaml
    ...
    ...